 In 2002, Farrier joined the Dept. of Political Science at the University of Louisville.
-Her current courses and research span all three branches of the US government, including a new book project on inter-branch lawsuits, separation of powers, and constitutional law.
-The book, tentatively titled "Constitutional Dysfunction on Trial," is currently under contract with Cornell University Press.
+Her current courses and research span all three branches of the US government, including a new book on inter-branch lawsuits, separation of powers, and constitutional law.
+Cornell University Press published "Constitutional Dysfunction on Trial: Congressional Lawsuits and the Separation of Powers," in December, 2019.

 Honors and Awards

 Founders’ Award for Best Paper in Previous Year's Conference, Presidents & Executive Politics Section, American Political Science Association (2016)